htotapally/compose/storeend/README.md

-Starts needed docker services

-to start all required images
+Services needed for running web front end

+compose.yml deploys required images by overriding the override configurations as defined in docker-compose.yml

+Pull latest images from docker registry
+docker compose pull

+To launch the containers in detached run the command:
 docker compose up -d

-to stop all containers
+To stop the containers run the command:
+docker compose stop

+To delete the containers run the command:
 docker compose down